 Table of Contents

-Joe Pye Weed is a native plant.
-Native plants have lived in North America for thousands of years.
+Joe Pye Weed is a native plant native to North America.
+North American native plants have thrived in their home areas for thousands of years.
 Every drought, weather event, and cold snap they have lived through.
 They have the DNA and experience to thrive in our gardens.
-Planting native is important for many reasons, including:
+Planting native is essential for many reasons, including:

-1. Native plants give bugs, pollinators, and birds the homes and food they need to survive.
-Joe Pye Weeds’ blooms give pollinators lots of blooms every summer and fall.
+- Native plants give bugs, pollinators, and birds the homes and food they need to survive.
+Joe Pye Weeds’ blooms give pollinators every summer.

-2. Native plants and trees require minimal work, water, and care to thrive (especially compared to lawns!)
-Forget fancy fertilizers or watering systems; all Joe Pye Weed needs is rain to thrive.
+- Native plants and trees require minimal work, water, and care to thrive (especially compared to lawns.)
+Forget fancy fertilizers or watering systems; Joe Pye Weed thrives with normal rainfall after the first year.

-3. Native plants are GORGEOUS.
-They have been hiding in plain sight and their beauty is undeniable.
+- Native plants are GORGEOUS.
+They have been hiding in plain sight, and their beauty is undeniable.
 Explore our library to find your faves.

 Where does the name Joe Pye Weed come from?